iVantage/angular-ivh-treeview/README.md

 </div>
 ```

-You can also sue the `ivhTreeviewOptionsProvider` to set a global default.
+You can also use the `ivhTreeviewOptionsProvider` to set a global default.

 If you want the tree *entirely* expanded use a depth of `-1`.